Yasi92/Happy-Pet/README.md

 | friendlyname | friendlyName | max_length=45, blank=True, null=True | CharField |
 | category | Category | max_length=350, choices=categories, blank=True, null=True | MultiSelectField |

-- The categories choices are defined whithin the Subcategories model.
+- The category choices are defined within the Subcategories model.
-- Category and Subcategory models have a many-to-many relation and that is the reason it is prefered to have category field as a multiselectField to represent the category options.
+- Category and Subcategory models have a many-to-many relation and that is the reason it is preferred to have a category field as a multi-select field to represent the category options.